By Kay Muir-Leresche and Robert H. Nelson

 By 1995, 18 percent of all Zimbabwe farmers were registered as being in the wildlife business (at least in part).
 A 1995 survey (achieving 50 percent coverage) of Wildlife Producers Association members showed that their lands held 250,000 wild plains animals, including 10,000 sable, 10,000 zebra and more than 2,000 giraffe (Muir 1998, 9).

 Private land has begun to make a major contribution to species diversity in Zimbabwe.
-By 1994, ninety-four percent of the eland in Zimbabwe were on privately owned commercial farm and ranch lands, 64 percent of the kudu, 63 percent of the giraffe, 56 percent of the cheetah, and 53 percent of both sable and impala.
-Indeed, private lands contained a majority of every plains game species found in Zimbabwe except zebra, 46 percent of which were found on private lands (Hill 1994).
+By 1994, ninety-four percent of the eland in Zimbabwe were on privately owned commercial farm and ranch lands.
+Additionally, 64 percent of the kudu, 63 percent of the giraffe, 56 percent of the cheetah, and 53 percent of both sable and impala found refuge on private lands.
+In fact, private lands contained a majority of every plains game species found in Zimbabwe except zebra, 46 percent of which were found on private lands (Hill 1994).
 Tsessebe were once threatened throughout Zimbabwe but were able to recover on private ranches, subsequently allowing their restoration to many other private and public lands in Zimbabwe (Zimbabwe Trust 1992, 42).

-All in all, except for large and dangerous game, Zimbabwe wildlife is being preserved more through private management for financial gain than by government protection.
-This happened because of the property right innovations of 1961 and 1975, which have promoted species diversity and sustainable development.
+All in all, except for large and dangerous game, Zimbabwe wildlife is better preserved through private management for financial gain than by government protection.
+This happened because of the property rights innovations of 1961 and 1975, which have promoted species diversity and sustainable development.
 We hope that these achievements will not be lost.

 Child, Brian.
 1988.
 The Role of Wildlife Utilization in the Sustainable Economic Development of the Semi-Arid Rangelands of Zimbabwe.
 Ph.D.
 Thesis, Oxford University.